lorenzo-rovigatti/comp_bio_notes/exercises/molecular_dynamics.md

 Molecular dynamics code integrate Newton's equations to follow the dynamics of a systems made of components interacting with each other through a well-defined set of potentials.
 The mandatory part of this assignment is to write a molecular dynamics code that can be used to simulate a 3D Lennard-Jones system at a given temperature $T$ and density $\rho = N / V$, where $N$ is the number of particles and $V = L^3$ is the volume of the simulation box.
 Use the algorithms [discussed in class](../all_atom.md) and [implemented here](../notebooks/MD.ipynb).
 The code should

 1. Take as input at least the number of particles, temperature, density and the integration time step, $\Delta t$.
 2. Initialise the system, for instance by using a function that places the particles on a cubic lattice, as done in the notebook linked above.
+Do not forget to also initialise the velocities as discussed during the lectures.
 2. Use the Velocity-Verlet integrator for the equations of motion.
 3. Take into account periodic boundary conditions (see [below](#sec:LJ_pbc) for details).
 4. Make it possible to optionally couple a thermostat to the system.
 The simplest to implement is the [Andersen thermostat](#sec:andersen_thermostat).